Computational Technologies for Fashion Recommendation: A Survey: Fashion Outfit Recommendation

 \end{itemize}

-The above-listed four groups cover the majority of existing outfit modeling methods.
-In addition to these, we can still find some other outfit modeling ways such as Multi-Layer Perceptron (MLP)~\cite{wang2019outfit}, but contribute quite a small portion.
-Since outfit modeling is the key technical part of the outfit compatibility modeling task, we summarize existing mainstream methods for the task (Table~\ref{tab:outfit_comp}) and categorize them with different outfit modeling ways as we reviewed above.
+There are some other outfit modeling ways on top of the above four groups, for example, Multi-Layer Perceptron (MLP)~\cite{wang2019outfit}, but contribute quite a small portion.
+Since outfit modeling is quite a key technical part in the whole area of fashion recommendation, we summarize mainstream methods for the task and categorize them with different outfit modeling ways in Table~\ref{tab:outfit_comp} in Appendix.
 The corresponding input and evaluation settings for each work are also listed with the taxonomies given in Table~\ref{tab:input_eval_list} Section~\ref{sec:dataset}.
-As we can see, early studies may have adopted non-parametric pooling or sequence modeling ways (1 \& 2 for the method column) while the recent methods adopt graph and attention modeling more, which have been discussed to be more appropriate for outfit structure and have expressive ability.
+From the summary we observe that early studies adopt non-parametric pooling or sequence modeling while the recent methods prefer graph and attention modeling, which have been discussed to be more appropriate and have better expressive ability.

 From the comparison between experimental results with different methods, the graph, and attention methods can generally achieve better performance compared to the former two in terms of outfit compatibility prediction or missing item prediction for outfits.
 Putting aside the improper outfit modeling with orders, the RNN models are powerful for modeling data with chronological dependency while the outfit structures are obviously not.
 Moreover, items can be related in various ways, but RNN models can only capture sharing outfit relationships, which may degrade its performance in this task.
 In comparison, graph or attention models are more flexible and powerful to model multiple types of item relationships as well as content information.
 However, one big concern is how to effectively train powerful models given limited data resources.
 From another perspective, these two types of methods need more computational space and time compared to the RNN-series methods and thus are less efficient.
-Moreover, when compatibility modeling is not the only objective in the task, such as in the personalized outfit recommendation task, designing too complicated outfit modeling model might not worth it, sometimes just as effective as the average pooling operation based on our empirical observations.
+Moreover, when compatibility modeling is not the only objective in the task, such as PFOR, designing too complicated outfit modeling model might not worth it, sometimes just as effective as the average pooling operation based on our empirical observations.